Chart Color Schemes

 Highland Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Highland Park's dwelling structure, as per the latest Census, consisted of 85.1% houses and 14.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 71.9% houses and 28.1% other dwellings.
-Home ownership in Highland Park was 34.6%, with mortgaged dwellings at 47.7% and rented ones at 17.8%.
+Highland Park's dwelling structures, as per the latest Census data, consisted of 85.1% houses and 14.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 71.9% houses and 28.1% other dwellings.
+Home ownership in Highland Park stood at 34.6%, with mortgaged dwellings at 47.7% and rented ones at 17.8%.
 The median monthly mortgage repayment was $1,800, lower than Non-Metro Qld's average of $1,950.
-The median weekly rent figure was $430, compared to Non-Metro Qld's $435.
+The median weekly rent figure in Highland Park was $430, slightly higher than Non-Metro Qld's $435.
 Nationally, Highland Park's mortgage repayments were below the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing